MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessAndFilePolicies.md

 1. Select **Social network** under **Browse a category**.

-1. In the list of apps discovered, find and select an app with a low risk score, such as **TikTok**.
+1. In the list of apps discovered, find and select an app with a low risk score, such as **Pinterest**.

 1. A page for that app will open to provide more information on the app and the **Cloud app score**.
 On the top right of the page, select the **Actions** drop-down arrow and select **Add to Conditional Access App Control** under **Deploy app**.